Vivendi: Further acquisitions, mergers and divestments

 On 25 July 2013, Activision Blizzard announced the buyout of 429 million shares from Vivendi for $5.83 billion, dropping the shareholder from a 63% stake to 11.8% by the end of the deal in September, ending Vivendi's majority ownership of Activision Blizzard.
 In November, Vivendi also sold its 53% stake in Maroc Telecom to Dubai-based Etisalat for around $4.2 billion.
 Vivendi also confirmed in November 2013 its intention to launch a demerger plan which would result in Vivendi becoming an international media group consisting primarily of Canal+, Universal Music Group, and GVT, while SFR would be listed separately on the stock market.
-As a result of the foregoing, Vivendi group results for the first semester of 2014 are in a strong growth, witnessing the success of its repositioning strategy.
+As a result of the foregoing, Vivendi Group results for the first semester of 2014 are in strong growth, witnessing the success of its repositioning strategy.
 Net income was up 84,8% to €1.9 billion.
-In August 2014 Vivendi sells GVT to Telefônica Vivo, a subsidiary of Telefónica in Brazil.
+In August 2014 Vivendi sold GVT to Telefônica Vivo, a subsidiary of Telefónica in Brazil.

 The moves allowed Vivendi to pay down debt and increase cash returns to shareholders while leaving it able to do acquisitions of its own.
-After SFR deal closes, Vivendi was expected to have around €5 billion, leaving it with some room to maneuver even after it pays down debt and returns nearly €5 billion in dividends and share buybacks to shareholders.
+After the SFR deal closes, Vivendi was expected to have around €5 billion, leaving it with some room to maneuver even after it pays down debt and returns nearly €5 billion in dividends and share buybacks to shareholders.

 In 2014, Vivendi decided to sell mobile companies SFR (France) to Patrick Drahi's company, Altice, and GVT (Brazil) to the Brazilian company Telefônica Vivo.
 On 28 May, Vivendi sold half of its remaining shares (nearly 41.5 million shares) in Activision Blizzard for $850 million, reducing its stake to 6%.

 In April 2015, it was announced that a shareholder in the company Bolloré raised its stake from 10.2 percent to 12.01 percent for a total fee of €568 million.
-In 2015, Vivendi bought 80% share in Dailymotion.
+In 2015, Vivendi bought an 80% share in Dailymotion.
 According to the Wall Street Journal, the "French media group offered around $273 million for streaming service".
-Vivendi was in talks with Orange, to Buy 80% stake in Dailymotion.
+Vivendi was in talks with Orange to buy an 80% stake in Dailymotion.
 Also, Vivendi announced extra payouts in compromise with P. Schoenfeld Asset Management shareholder.
 It was revealed in October 2015 that Vivendi would increase its stake in Telecom Italia to around 19% of the ordinary share capital as part of its aims to increase its influence in the group.
 As of May 2017, Vivendi owns 24.6% of the company with Vivendi's CEO Arnaud de Puyfontaine becoming Executive Chairman of Telecom Italia.
 In October, Vivendi bought minority stakes in the French video game studios Gameloft and Ubisoft.
 On 17 December 2015, Vivendi acquired a 64.4% majority stake in Belgian online radio aggregator Radionomy (including its media player platform Winamp and internet radio streaming software Shoutcast).
 Its shareholders, including its employees and American-based investment firm Union Square Ventures, however, retained their stakes in the company.